Local SEO for Canadian businesses

 So don’t forget to share it widely through social media, email newsletters, review websites and other opportunities.
 Find out where your customers hang out and use those channels to bring them to your website.

 SEO should be a habit for Canada’s local businesses

-By following the basic steps above you can get a head start on the competition by making sure your business gets in front of as many potential customers as possible.
-As for making the best pad thai in the city?
+By following the steps above you can get a head start on the competition by making sure your business gets in front of as many potential customers as possible.
+As for making the best pad Thai in the city?
 Well that’s up to you.

 Image by: Vansh Juneja on Unsplash